BRUCE L. GARY

 B L G A R Y @ u m i c h . e d u

 I was born in Ann Arbor, MI in 1939.
 After receiving a B. S. degree in Astronomy from the University of Michigan in 1961 I joined the U. S. Naval Research Laboratory's Radio Astronomy Branch (Washington, D.C.) and conducted studies of Jupiter.
 In 1963 I joined Caltech's Jet Propulsion Laboratory, and for two years conducted microwave investigations of the moon.
 I worked briefly at Cornell University's Arecibo Ionospheric Observatory, in Puerto Rico.
 After returning to JPL's Space Sciences Division, I resumed planetary radio astronomy investigations of the moon and planets.
 During the remaining 33 years of my employment by Caltech, and assignment to JPL, my career underwent transitions from radio astronomy to boundary layer meteorology, then aviation safety, and finally atmospheric science of the stratosphere (with contributions to understanding the "ozone hole").
 I retired from JPL in 1998, continued to work part-time for two years, then transitioned to a consulting arrangement that lasted 10 years.
 Additional consulting included Rockwell International (2 years), Dryden Flight Research Center (2 years), Caltech (2 years), Vanderbilt University (3 years) and Planetary Science Institute (Tucson, 1 year).
-With my private observatory in Hereford, AZ (pictured below) I became one of the first amateurs to observe exoplanet transits, and created the Amateur Exoplanet Archive (AXA) to accept and preserve transit observations by amateurs throughout the world; the ~640 transits in the AXA have been added to Caltech's archive of professional exoplanet transit observations (IPAC/NStED).
+With my private observatory in Hereford, AZ (pictured below) I became one of the first amateurs to observe exoplanet transits, and created the Amateur Exoplanet Archive (AXA) to accept and preserve transit observations by amateurs throughout the world (with ~640 transit entries).
 I continue to initiate and coordinate international teams of amateur astronomers for specific observations that support professional astronomy goals.